Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.instagram.com/p/DTaS8G2jrmO/

-A leather campaign-style stool sits on the left, offering seating without bulk.
-The patterned runner in muted tones adds the only real pattern in the space—everything else is solid colors and textures.
-Wall sconces and mirrors flank the corridor, providing both light and reflection to expand the narrow space visually.
+A leather campaign-style stool offers seating without bulk.
+A patterned runner provides the only real pattern in the space.
+Wall sconces and mirrors flank the corridor for light and reflected space.

 Warm Wood Console with Oversized Mirror and Greenery